Skip to main content

 CHCPE No, not always.
 CHCPE has Medicaid and state-funded sides.
 Sometimes, mainly through Adult Family Living.
 Family PCA pay is generally not allowed.
 No general CHCPE waitlist.
 Call CHCPE referrals.

 Money Follows the Person Yes, for people in a qualified institution with Medicaid paying.
 Not by itself.
 It helps move the person home and connect them to HCBS.
 Not the same kind of slot program.
-Ask the facility social worker or use community options.
+Ask the facility social worker.

-Statewide Respite Care Program No It can fund respite through an agency or by hiring someone you trust, but it is not regular payroll.
+Statewide Respite Care No It can fund respite through an agency or by hiring someone you trust.
+It is not regular payroll.
 Funding can be limited.
 Call 1-800-994-9422.

 CT Paid Leave No No direct caregiver payroll.
 It replaces part of the worker’s wages while they take leave.
 No program slot.
 File through CT Paid Leave.